John Tucker Must Die

-John Tucker Must Die is a 2006 teen comedy film directed by Betty Thomas.
-The film is about a trio of teenage girls who plot to break the heart of school basketball star John Tucker after they learn he has been secretly dating all three and pledging each is "the one".
-They recruit a shy, unpopular girl in their scheme to publicly humiliate him.
-Released in North America on July 28, 2006, the film made $68 million worldwide.
+John Tucker Must Die is a 2006 teen comedy film directed by Betty Thomas and starring Jesse Metcalfe, Brittany Snow, Ashanti, Sophia Bush, Arielle Kebbel, and Jenny McCarthy.
+The plot centers around a trio of teenage girls who plan to break the heart of school basketball star John Tucker (Metcalfe) after they learn he has been secretly dating all three and pledging each is "the one".
+They recruit a shy, unpopular girl (Snow) in their scheme to publicly humiliate him.
+The story is loosely based on William Shakespeare's The Merry Wives of Windsor.

+Released theatrically by 20th Century Fox on July 28, 2006, John Tucker Must Die received mixed reviews from critics, who praised the cast's performances but called the film derivative.
+The film was a box office success, grossing $68.8 million worldwide against an $18 million budget.

 Plot

-Teenaged Kate Spencer lives with her single mother, Lori, near Portland, Oregon, where Kate works as a waitress.
-While at work, Kate sees popular local boy John Tucker on dates with three different girls: chronic overachiever Carrie, head cheerleader Heather, and promiscuous vegan activist Beth.
-Kate learns from a co-worker that John dates girls from different cliques at his school so that they never interact.
-John convinces the girls to keep their relationships secret by claiming his father forbids him to date during basketball season.
+Teenager Kate Spencer lives with her single mother, Lori, near Portland, Oregon, where Kate works as a waitress.
+While at work, Kate sees popular local boy John Tucker on dates with three different girls: chronic overachiever Carrie, head cheerleader Heather, and promiscuous liberal vegan activist Beth.
+She learns from a co-worker that he dates girls from different cliques at his school so that they never interact.
+John convinces the girls to keep their relationships secret by claiming he is forbidden to date during basketball season.

-The three girls learn about John's scheme after ending up on the same team in gym class.
-The girls enlist Kate's help in seeking revenge against John.
+The three girls learn about John's scheme after ending up on the same volleyball team in gym class.
+They meet Kate in detention, and after discovering she's able to see through him, the girls enlist her help in seeking revenge against John.

 Meanwhile, Kate becomes friends with John's brother Scott.
 The girls make several attempts to bring John down, but these initial pranks backfire.
-John breaks up with all three girls, and they agree that breaking his heart is the ideal revenge.
+He breaks up with all three girls, and they agree that breaking his heart is the ideal revenge.
 They enlist Kate to be the heartbreaker.

 After a makeover, Kate joins the cheerleading squad to get John's attention.
-He tries to flirt with her, but Kate dismisses him.
-John is dismayed that a girl is impervious to his charms, being shy, and becomes determined to win her affections.
+He tries to flirt with her, but she dismisses him.
+John is dismayed that a girl is impervious to his charms, and becomes determined to win her affections.
 He relentlessly chases after Kate, even driving by her house, much to the girls' amusement as they watch him fall for her.

 After a few dates, Beth notices that Kate is falling for John.
 To counteract this, Carrie secretly videotapes John bragging to his friends in the locker room, saying he will be "scoring more than baskets" at the upcoming away game.
-Upon seeing John's chauvinistic behavior, Kate recommits to the plan.
+Upon seeing his chauvinistic behavior, Kate recommits to the plan.